 - 30. The inquiry may deliver one or more public statements on any aspect of its work. - 31.
 The inquiry will report and make general comments, findings, or both, on- - (a) the nature and extent of abuse that occurred (as described in clause 10.1 above): - (b) the factors, including systemic factors, which caused or contributed to abuse (as described in clause 10.2 above): - (c) the impact of the abuse on individuals and their families, whānau, hapū, iwi, and communities (as described in clause 10.3 above): - (d) the circumstances that led to individuals being taken into, or placed into care (as described in clause 10.4 above): - (e) the lessons learned and what changes were made to prevent and respond to abuse (as described in clause 10.5 above). - 32.
-The inquiry will report and make recommendations, which may concern legislation, policy, rules, standards, and practices, on- - (a) any gaps and areas for future changes to the frameworks to prevent and respond to abuse in State care and faith-based institutions, including oversight mechanisms (as described in clause 10.6 above): - (b) any appropriate changes to the existing processes for redress, rehabilitation, and compensation processes for individuals who claim, or have claimed, to have suffered abuse while in State care and faith-based institutions (as described in clause 10.7 above): - (c) any other appropriate steps the State or faith-based institutions should take to address the harm caused, taking into account all of the inquiry's analysis, comments, findings and recommendations.
-This includes whether there should be an apology by the State and faith-based institutions for the abuse of individuals during the relevant period, or any other action that may be needed. - 33.
-In accordance with the Act, the inquiry does not have the power to determine the civil, criminal, or disciplinary liability of any person.
-However, it may make findings of fault, that relevant standards have been breached, or both, and may make recommendations that further steps be taken to determine liability.
+The inquiry will report and make recommendations, which may concern legislation, policy, rules, standards, and practices, on- - (a) [Revoked] - (b) any appropriate changes to the existing redress processes for individuals who claim, or have claimed, to have suffered abuse while in State care and faith-based institutions (as described in clause 10.7 above): - (c) any other appropriate steps the State or faith-based institutions should take to address the harm caused, taking into account all of the inquiry's analysis, comments, findings and recommendations.
+This includes whether there should be an apology by the State and faith-based institutions for the abuse of individuals during the relevant period, or any other action that may be needed.